lmmx/dex-deprecated/shelves/strang_gilbert/2019/proc/README.md

 - [ ] Python script `src/process_scans.py` crops, sharpens, and increases
   the contrast of the 'scan' images, then assembles them into a single PDF (see `doc/index_auth.pdf`, `doc/index_topics.pdf`, `doc/index_symbols.pdf`)
+  - [x] Identify page boundary for cropping images if shown (using FFT of Canny edge map)
+  - [x] Produce explicit contours for this boundary, assuming that the marching squares algorithm will be able to determine the single best choice for this, while reducing wasted computation by only looking for contours within the area identified by FFT signal processing).
+From the candidates obtained, the widest that span the region in question are taken, with some requirements:
+    - The 1 or 2 contours must span the entirety of the region (adjustable by changing the parameter `c_len` in the function `estimate_contour_sparsity`\* and modifying the control logic to `scan_sparsity` which is currently programmed to reject [`scan_sparsity` will print "rejected (too sparse: {sparsity})" if `v_verbose` is switched on by setting the `verbosity` parameter to 2, which is in turn passed through parameters of `calculate_sparsity`\**]
+      - \* [which in practice turned out to be of little use in distinguishing candidate contour FFT spectra]
+      - \** For an example of the usage of `calculate_sparsity` see `example_scan_fft` in
+        `src/process_scans.py`.
+    - The region can be spanned by two (note that the join and merge algorithms are actually written to handle junctions [i.e. gaps] in more than 2 contour paths, i.e. it would be trivial to extend this if max.
+2 turns out to be insufficient)
-  - [x] Identify page boundary for cropping images if shown (using FFT of Canny edge map, fanning left and right from x region of 300-800, assuming it will be in bottom 20% of the image - adjustable with `crop_from_top` parameter)
+  - [ ] Fan left and right from 'seed' x region of 300-800 (default), assuming it will be in bottom 20% of the image (may need to adjust using `crop_from_top` parameter)
   - [ ] Sharpen, increase contrast, adjust colour balance of photos to enhance OCR
   - [ ] Assemble images into single PDF
 - [ ] Tesseract was run on the [author and topic] index PDFs to add an OCR annotation